programminghistorian/ph-submissions/lessons/getting-started-with-mysql-using-r.md

 1              1918-05-11  http://newspapers.library.wales/view/3581057/3581061/27/ AllotmentAndGarden
 <...the result of the data frame results have been removed...>
 ```

 Note that in this sample data, field names are included in the header for convenience:  story_title, story_date_published, story_url and search_term_used.

-As noted above, our goal here is to insert the sample data that is now stored in the sampleData data frame into the MySQL table tbl_newspaper_search_results.
+As noted above, our goal here is to insert the sample data that is now stored in the sampleGardenData data frame into the MySQL table tbl_newspaper_search_results.
 We can do this a couple different ways, including looping through each row of the data frame and executing an INSERT command like we did above.
-Here though, we'll use one command to insert all of the rows in sampleData at one time: *dbWriteTable*.
+Here though, we'll use one command to insert all of the rows in sampleGardenData at one time: *dbWriteTable*.
+Don't run this statement yet.

 ```
-dbWriteTable(storiesDb, value = sampleData, row.names = FALSE, name = "tbl_newspaper_search_results", append = TRUE )
+dbWriteTable(storiesDb, value = sampleGardenData, row.names = FALSE, name = "tbl_newspaper_search_results", append = TRUE )
 ```

 | Function     | Meaning           |
 | ------------- |---------------|
 | dbWriteTable(storiesDb, | Use the MySQL database connection storiesDb. |